latex3/babel/docs/guides/locale-algerianarabic.md

 This page offers basic guidance on typesetting a LaTeX document in the Algerian Arabic language using the Arabic script.

+Darija or Lahja Djazairia, with tag `arq`, different from Standard Arabic as spoken in Alger, with tag `ar-DZ`.

 ## Support with `ini` locale file

 Here is a minimal sample file with `algerianarabic` as the main language